-Sarhul is one of the grand festivals of tribals in Jharkhand.
+Sarhul is one of the grand festivals of adivasis or tribals in Jharkhand.
 This festival is celebrated on Chaitra Shukla Tritiya, the third day of bright half in Chaitra month.
-Tribals celebrate ‘Sarhul’, a festival marking the beginning of New Year, by worshiping trees.
-This annual festival is celebrated during the spring season when trees and other elements of nature are worshiped.
+Sarhul marks the beginning of the New Year.
+During this festival, trees and other elements of nature are worshipped.
 Sarhul literally means ‘Worship of Sal’.
 Sarhul festival is dedicated to Dharti mata — Mother Earth.
 The mother nature is worshiped during the festival.
 Sarhul is celebrated for several days during which the main traditional dance Sarhul dance is performed.

-Sarhul is celebrated during spring season and the Sal (Shorea robusta) trees get new flowers on their branches.
-Tribals believe that they can use new crop mainly paddy, leaves of the trees, flowers and fruits of the season only after this festival is celebrated.
+Sarhul is celebrated during spring season when Sal (Shorea robusta) trees get new flowers on their branches.
+Adivasis believe that they can use new crop mainly paddy, leaves of the trees, flowers and fruits of the season only after this festival is celebrated.

 Bindi, the only daughter of Mother Earth, one day didn’t return home from bathing in the pond.
 Mother Earth sent her messengers all around in search of Bindi, but she couldn’t be found anywhere.
 Distressed and in grief, she started crying.
 She was gravely saddened.
 Leaves started falling off in empathy.
 It was gloomy everywhere.

 After a long search, news came that Bindi is with the God of Death in the underworld.
 The messengers informed the God of Death that Bindi is the only daughter of the Mother Earth and they appealed for her return.
 But the God of Death was not willing to listen He argued that nobody can return once they reach there.